ASDS-TCD/ASDS_code_camp/README.md

 At the end of camp, students will be able to:

 - Start the semester excited and ready to learn new methods :smile:
-- Combine the 5 dplyr verbs, join data sets, and convert between long and wide formats
+- Understand basic Data Science workflows and good work practices
-- Use loops, purrr, and functions to avoid repeating yourself
+- Import libraries, download and merge datasets, and apply functions
-- Make simple graphs in ggplot2, write professional documents, and write basic equations in LaTeX
+- Make simple graphs in ggplot2
+- Write professional documents using RMarkdown and LaTeX

 **Pre-arrival**